 25. Somerleyton Hall, Suffolk

 This gorgeous Tudor palace opens to the public from April to September.
-It grounds feature one of Britain’s finest yew hedge mazes and a 70ft-long pergola.
+It grounds feature one of Britain’s finest yew hedge mazes and a 70ft-long pergola, and it is deservedly on the list of Britain’s best stately homes.